endurantgames/cosmiclegends/src/classes/haunt.md

 Animal Partner

-:   You have an unusually intelligent pet or companion that accompanies
+:   *Prequisite: You can't have the __Alien Totem__ class ability.*
-    you on your heroic adventures.
+    You have an unusually intelligent pet or companion that accompanies you on your heroic adventures.
 This partner has three Core Power Words -- one matching your Totem Nature Power Word, and two others from the Totem Personal Power Words List -- that you can use for free without